Science

 Honors Biology

 Honors Biology addresses core biology topics, but at a faster pace and with more independent student work in order to engage in each topic at a deeper level.
 Students are frequently responsible for preparing for lessons using the textbook or other resources so that class time can be used for further applications.
-Students start the year with an extensive biochemistry unit that helps them to build the conceptual knowledge needed to explain key phenomena throughout the year.
-We then move to the cellular level and examine key structures and their functions, including transport across the cell membrane.
-In the second semester, students study additional cell processes like protein synthesis and cell division in combination with biotechnology, bioethics, and genetics.
-Then we begin studies at larger scales: we study micro- and macroevolution, ecological relationships, the carbon cycle (with a specific focus on cellular respiration and photosynthesis), and climate change.
-Woven throughout all of these units are hands-on activities, modeling, real-world applications/scenarios, discussions & student presentations, laboratory investigations, and the development of critical data analysis skills.
-By building their skills throughout the year, students are prepared for our final unit of the year: the independent investigation.
-Each student designs an experiment of their choice and reports their findings.
-Class resources are collected from recent science news and scientific journal articles, animations/simulations/videos, and our textbook Campbell Biology: Concepts and Connections, 8th edition.
+Topics include biochemistry, cytology, cell processes, biotechnology, bioethics, genetics, evolution, and ecology.
+Woven throughout all of these units are hands-on activities, modeling, real-world applications/scenarios, student presentations, laboratory investigations, and the development of scientific skills including primary literature research, experimental design, and scientific writing.
+Students build skills throughout the year in preparation for a student-designed investigation culminating in a formal lab report and presentaion.
+Class resources are collected from scientific journal articles, animations/simulations/videos, and the textbook Campbell Biology: Concepts and Connections, 8th edition.

 Chemistry